Getting Started Guide for New Horror Writers

 Note: This guide focuses on short fiction as opposed to novels, and it focuses on horror writing over other types of writing.
 I think its advice can apply more broadly, but that is where it is focused.

 I’ve been gathering ideas from writer friends for this, and I’ll continue updating this guide as I receive new suggestions.
+I am always adding new craft book recommendations as I hear of them!

-Last Update: March 24 2024
+Last Update: July 13 2024

 TABLE OF CONTENTS